Steam-Locomotive/PicoCTF-2014-Write-ups/cryptography/rsa.md

 One of the reasons RSA is so popular is the simplicity of the cryptosystem.
 Here are the basic steps of RSA Encryption and Decryption.

 1. Choose two (usually large) primes, p and q
-2. Compute a value n = p*q, commonly reffered to as the modulus
+2. Compute a value N = p*q, commonly reffered to as the modulus
-3. Compute phi(n) = (p-1)*(q-1)
+3. Compute phi(N) = (p-1)*(q-1)
 3. Choose a "public exponent value", denoted e.
 Typically this is 3 or 65537.
-4. Compute d, the "private exponent value" which is the multiplicitve inverse of e mod(phi(n))
+4. Compute d, the "private exponent value" which is the multiplicitve inverse of e mod(phi(N))
-5. To encrypt a message m, compute m^e mod (n)
+5. To encrypt a message m, compute m^e mod (N)
-6. To decrypt a ciphertext c, compute c^d mod (n)
+6. To decrypt a ciphertext c, compute c^d mod (N)

 Opening the `key_data.txt` file we can see that the d and n values have already been provided for us, along with the ciphertext in `ciphertext.txt`.
 Great!
-All we have to do now is compute c^d mod(n).
+All we have to do now is compute
+$$
+c^d \bmod N
+$$
 Here is an example of this in Python, using the `pow` function.
 ```python
 c = 0x58ae101736022f486216e290d39e839e7d02a124f725865ed1b5eea7144a4c40828bd4d14dcea967561477a516ce338f293ca86efc72a272c332c5468ef43ed5d8062152aae9484a50051d71943cf4c3249d8c4b2f6c39680cc75e58125359edd2544e89f54d2e5cbed06bb3ed61e5ca7643ebb7fa04638aa0a0f23955e5b5d9
 d = 0x496747c7dceae300e22d5c3fa7fd1242bda36af8bc280f7f5e630271a92cbcbeb7ae04132a00d5fc379274cbce8c353faa891b40d087d7a4559e829e513c97467345adca3aa66550a68889cf930ecdfde706445b3f110c0cb4a81ca66f8630ed003feea59a51dc1d18a7f6301f2817cb53b1fb58b2a5ad163e9f1f9fe463b901